Combining Hough Transform and Deep Learning Approaches to Reconstruct ECG Signals From Printouts

 Abstract

-On the digitisation task, our model achieved a local signal-noise-ratio of $0.00$ and an unofficial Challenge score of $0.00$ on the hidden set.
-For the classification task we achieved a local F-score of $0.16$ and a Challenge score of $0.52$.
+On the digitisation task, our model achieved a local, average signal-noise-ratio of 17.02 and an unofficial Challenge score of 12.15 on the hidden validation set.

-Our study shows the challenges of building robust, well generalisable signal digitisation approaches.
+Our study shows the challenges of building robust, generalisable, digitisation approaches.
 Such models require large amounts of resources (data, time and computational power) but have great potential in diversifying the data available.